How Can I Increase My Hindmilk?

 Do Foremilk and Hindmilk Look Different?

-Yes, foremilk (the milk that your baby receives at the beginning of a feed) is watery when compared to hindmilk and usually has a bluish tint to it.
+Yes, foremilk (the milk your baby receives at the beginning of a feed) is watery compared to hindmilk and usually has a bluish tint.
 Hindmilk is thicker and usually is a darker creamy color.

 How Do I Know If I Have a Foremilk Hindmilk Imbalance?